raihanul-2k15/zatca-qr-reader/README.md

 # Extract and decode from a PDF invoice
 decode_qr_code.exe path/to/invoice.pdf

+# Extract and decode from an XML invoice
+decode_qr_code.exe path/to/invoice.xml

 # Extract and decode from a png or jpg image
 decode_qr_code.exe path/to/qr.png